rome/tools/website/src/docs/lint/rules/noDupeKeys.md

 # noDupeKeys (since v10.0.0)

 Prevents object literals having more than one property declaration for the same key.
-If the same key is specified multiple times, only the last property declaration will prevail and previous will be lost, which is likely a mistake.
+If an object property or with the same key is defined multiple times (except when combining a getter with a setter), only the last definition makes it into the object and previous definitions are ignored, which is likely a mistake.

 ## Examples